Starfox899/redmine-plugin-dashboard/README.md

 docker-compose stop
 docker-compose up
 ```

-Do not worry about your data, since sameersbn did a brilliant job to conserve data using docker's data volumes.
+sameersbn did a brilliant job to conserve data using docker's data volumes, so there should be no worries about your data.
+But hey, anyway do a backup before to be safe.

 Now the plugin is available in redmine, and can be activated in the project settings.